You have probably heard about the Robinhood app on YouTube and want to know if it’s available in Germany (a.k.a. Deutschland), right?

 Robinhood Alternatives in Germany

-To help us answer this question, we focused on commission-free brokers, which are available in Germany.
+To help us answer this question, we focused on low-cost online brokers available in Germany.
 Given that, here are our suggestions:

 A recent broker that offers commission-free stocks and ETFs trading in Germany.
 Very transparent and regulated by top-tier AFM.
 New users will receive one free share worth up to €200.